 Chinook salmon drift gillnet sites at Big Eddy and Middle Mouth were operational on May 22 and June 5, respectively.
-The Big Eddy cumulative Chinook salmon catch per unit effort (CPUE) in the 8.25-inch drift gillnet is 27.71, which is above the historic average of 20.98.
-No Chinook salmon have been caught to date in the Middle Mouth 8.25-inch drifts.
+The Big Eddy cumulative Chinook salmon CPUE in the 8.25-inch drift gillnet is 30.87, which is below the historic average of 86.81.
+The Middle Mouth cumulative Chinook salmon CPUE for the 8.25-inch drift gillnet is 1.61, and the combined Chinook drift CPUE is 23.41.
+LYTF data indicates Chinook salmon have been entering the lower river mostly in the South mouth, with just a few fish entering the Middle mouth so far.

 Summer chum drift gillnet sites at Big Eddy and Middle Mouth were operational on May 25 and June 5, respectively.
-The cumulative CPUE for summer chum salmon is 27.92, which is below the historical median of 54.24.
-All CPUEs are current through June 6.
-While a few chum have been caught in LYTF, no large groups have been detected.
+The cumulative CPUE for summer chum salmon is 30.51, which is below the historical median of 396.55.
+While a few summer chum salmon have been caught in LYTF, no large groups have been detected.

+Efforts are being made to reduce Chinook salmon mortality in the LYTF and distribute test fish catches to community members.
 Any Chinook salmon healthy enough will be released alive from the test nets.
-Injured salmon and mortalities will be distributed to community members by Tribal councils, or on a first come, first-served basis from a public dock.
+Injured salmon and mortalities will be distributed to community members by Tribal councils or on a first come first-served basis from a public dock.